Proquror/SillyTavern-Infoboard-Extended/README.md

 - custom CSS overrides

 Additional changes introduced in this fork:
-- toolbar buttons to quickly access themes and settings
+- toolbar buttons to quickly access themes, settings, all pins, notifications and other
 - configurable injection position and depth for autoinject
 - macro prompt injection (`{{InfoBoard}}` / `{{IB}}`)
 - resizable side-panel mode
-- configurable inline infoboard count (default 5) with reverse chunked rendering
+- configurable inline infoboard count 1-99 (default 5) with reverse chunked rendering
 - toast notifications for relationship changes and pin actions
 - relationship timeline with zoom and milestones
-- 3-tier pin system (Per-Chat / Per-Character / Global) with snapshots
+- 3-tier pin system (Per-Chat / Per-Character / Global)
   - expandable pins popup with `Pin Here` transfer option and `go to` navigation arrow
   - pinned NPCs are tracked `offscreen` whel they left
 - presence levels exposed via a dedicated `presence=""` attribute (tag-based as fallback)